-- Students analyse how representations of places, people, and concepts change in a range of different media forms. - They design and create their own representations in a range of media forms including video, animation and print production. - Finally they unpack and decode the structure and style of Australian fictional and non-fictional narratives and how they have been created to engage audiences.
+- Students analyse how representations of places, people, and concepts change in a range of different media forms, ultimately asking the question 'how do we see ourselves and our world in media products?' - They design and create their own representations in a range of media forms including video, animation and print production, manipulating codes and conventions to convey meaning. - Finally they unpack and decode the structure and style of Australian fictional and non-fictional narratives to understand how they have been created to engage audiences.